andrew-edwards/fitting-size-spectra/README.md

 **code/MLEbin/** - MLEbin method for likelihood when the data are only available in binned form.

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

+15th May 2017 - corrected a minor error regarding the likelihood function for the MLEbin method when b=-1.
+In practice this should not have any effect.
+See Issue #7.